xXBJXx/ioBroker.elgato-key-light/README.md

 What can be done in the UI?
 * No. 1 set the polling interval for the adapter (default: 60 seconds). after changing the interval, the adapter must be restarted, this is done using the Save button.
+* No. 2 add a new device to the adapter.
-* No. 2 set the color temperature for all key lights (2900K to 7000K)
+* No. 3 set the color temperature for all key lights (2900K to 7000K)
-* No. 3 set the brightness for all Key Lights (0% to 100%)
+* No. 4 set the brightness for all Key Lights (0% to 100%)
-* No. 4 set the color for from the Light Strips\
+* No. 5 set the color for from the Light Strips\
   ![Adapter UI](admin/media/ColorPicker.png)
-* No. 5 switch the lights on and off
+* No. 6 switch the lights on and off

-After the changes of No. 2, No. 3 and No. 4 you have to click on the Refresh button to apply changes, the adapter will be by not restarting.
+**when changing No. 3, No. 4 and No. 5, the change will be executed after 1.5 seconds.**

 ### Warning
 **Please do not access the data points too often, otherwise the devices will not be accessible for a few seconds.**